Fruits are essential to humans and animals, and humans plant most of them. However, each continent has its indigenous fruits.

 6. Berries

-The berry family is broad, including strawberries, juneberries, blueberries, etc. Though blueberries are the most popular among the other berries, they are all native to North America.
+The broad berry family includes strawberries, juneberries, blueberries, etc. Though blueberries are the most popular among the other berries, they are all native to North America.

-The Native Americans taught the first settlers in North America how to make dishes with berries back in the day.
-They didn’t forget to teach them how to preserve and combine dishes with berries.
+The Native Americans taught the first settlers in North America how to make dishes with berries, including how to preserve and combine them.

-Although the berries you’ll find at the store are a bit bigger than the ones growing outside, all are still berries.
+Although the berries you’ll find at the store are bigger than the ones growing outside, all are still berries.

 7. Black Cherries